Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Introduction

 The case $\Gamma$ contains a SIL-pair is much more complicated and a complete classification is out of reach at the moment.
 But when $\Gamma$ contains a maximal SIL-pair system, we give a full classification of the partial conjugations in Proposition \ref{classofpartialconj}.
 In some cases, we can understand the structure of the pure symmetric outer automorphism group $\mathrm{PSO}(A_{\Gamma})$ which is the image of the subgroup of $\Aut(A_\Gamma)$ generated by partial conjugations under the quotient map $\Aut(A_\Gamma) \to \Out(A_\Gamma)$.
 As a result, we obtain the following.

-\begin{mainthm} (Theorem \ref{thm:structureofPSO} + Theorem \ref{beingAH}) Suppose $\Gamma$ has a maximal SIL-pair system with no additional components (such as a component $D_1$ in Figure \ref{examplesofdecompositions} or components $D_1, D_2$ in Figure \ref{twoadditionalcomponents}). \begin{enumerate} \item If there are no subordinate partial conjugations (type (3) partial conjugations from the classification in Theorem \ref{classofpartialconj}), then $\mathrm{PSO}(A_{\Gamma})$ is a direct product of two subgroups.
-In particular, if there are no nontrivial transvections, $\Out(A_\Gamma)$ is not acylindrically hyperbolic. \item Suppose every vertex in simultaneously shared components (such as components $C_i$'s in Figure \ref{examplesofdecompositions} and Figure \ref{twoadditionalcomponents}) either has the star whose complement is connected or defines a subordinate partial conjugation.
+\begin{mainthm} (Theorem \ref{thm:structureofPSO} + Theorem \ref{beingAH}) Suppose $\Gamma$ has a maximal SIL-pair system with no additional components (such as a component $D_1$ in Figure \ref{examplesofdecompositions} or components $D_1, D_2$ in Figure \ref{twoadditionalcomponents}). \begin{enumerate} \item If there are no nontrivial subordinate partial conjugations (type (3) partial conjugations from the classification in Proposition \ref{classofpartialconj}), then $\mathrm{PSO}(A_{\Gamma})$ is a direct product of two subgroups.
+In particular, if there are no nontrivial subordinate partial conjugations and no transvections, then $\Out(A_\Gamma)$ is not acylindrically hyperbolic. \item Suppose every vertex in simultaneously shared components (such as components $C_i$'s in Figure \ref{examplesofdecompositions} and Figure \ref{twoadditionalcomponents}) either has the star whose complement is connected or defines a subordinate partial conjugation.
 Then under some minor assumption (this is conjectured to be always satisfied.
 See Corollary \ref{beingAHcor} and a discussion before it.), $\mathrm{PSO}(A_\Gamma)$ is acylindrically hyperbolic. \end{enumerate} \end{mainthm}

-Theorem \ref{mainthmB} shows that when there exists a maximal SIL-pair system with no additional components, the acylindrical hyperbolicity of $\mathrm{PSO}(A_\Gamma)$ is closely related to the existence of subordinate partial conjugations (the two cases in the theorem take care of two extreme situations).
+Theorem~\ref{mainthmB} shows that when there exists a maximal SIL-pair system with no additional components, the acylindrical hyperbolicity of $\mathrm{PSO}(A_\Gamma)$ is closely related to the existence of subordinate partial conjugations (the two cases in the theorem take care of two extreme situations).
 We hope to generalize Theorem \ref{mainthmB} for the cases between two cases in the theorem in the future work.

-One importance of Theorem \ref{mainthmB} lies in the fact that understanding the acylindrical hyperbolicity of $\mathrm{PSO}(A_\Gamma)$ is indeed related to that of $\Out(A_{\Gamma})$.
+One importance of Theorem~\ref{mainthmB} lies in the fact that understanding the acylindrical hyperbolicity of $\mathrm{PSO}(A_\Gamma)$ is indeed related to that of $\Out(A_{\Gamma})$.
 In particular, if there is no nontrivial link-star order between two vertices in $\Gamma$ and if $\mathrm{PSO}(A_{\Gamma})$ is not acylindrically hyperbolic, then $\Out(A_\Gamma)$ is not acylindrically hyperbolic as well.
 However, it is not known whether the acylindrical hyperbolicity of $\mathrm{PSO}(A_\Gamma)$ implies that of $\Out(A_\Gamma)$, even in the case of having finite index subgroup relation.
 In general, it is conjectured that acylindrical hyperbolicity is a quasi-isometry invariant.

 The case with additional components is indicated in Theorem \ref{thm:withaddcpnts}.
 In this case, if there are $m$ additional components, a finite index subgroup $\Out^*(A_\Gamma)$ of $\Out(A_\Gamma)$ has a normal subgroup, which is the direct product of $m$ copies of a RAAG $A_{\Lambda}$.
 This also implies non-acylindrical-hyperbolicity of $\Out(A_\Gamma)$ when there are at least two additional components.